wenjietee/food-nomad/README.md

 - Getting promises to work with Google maps as there are calls from the server to the OneMap API as well as Google Map's API.

 - Implementing the Cloudinary Image storage with the database

+- Ensuring the app can be viewed nicely on mobile.

 ## Known Issues